guardian/memsub-promotions/lambdas/README.md

 # Lambdas

-These lambdas relate to automated tasks, run on a daily or weekly basis, which copy promotions data stored in the DynamoDB tables over to SalesForce and BigQuery, as well as backing up the DB tables themselves.
+These lambdas relate to automated tasks, usually run on a daily basis, which copy promotions data stored in the DynamoDB tables over to SalesForce and BigQuery, as well as backing up the DB tables themselves.

 Five lambda functions are defined in the lambdas/src folder.
 They relate to eight lambdas in AWS,  in the memsub-promotions-lambdas application - link here: https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/applications/memsub-promotions-lambdas